-There are several seating areas – upstairs outside, downstairs outside, and downstairs inside.
-You can make a request for one of the options both when you reserve your dining and when you check in at the host stand.
+There are two seating areas – downstairs outside and downstairs inside.
+You can make a request for one of the options when you check in at the host stand.
 A special request may mean that you could wait longer for your table, so ask about that when you check in.
 We have dined at all of the locations, and each one has its perks.

 - Downstairs outside has great views of the water.
 This is the PERFECT location to sit and watch World of Color if you have a reservation for about 7:30 pm or later.

 - Downstairs inside is great for a hot day or when you want a more intimate setting.

 There is a restroom on the bottom floor, inside just to the left of the spiral stairs.
 There is an elevators for those that cannot take the stairs.

 We’ve had meals at the Lounge many times and I can say that our experiences have been mixed.